Artem Markelov: 2014

 Markelov made his GP2 Series debut in 2014 with Russian Time, where he joined Mitch Evans.
-Markelov had only one point-scoring finish at Spa, finishing the season 24th, twenty positions behind Evans in the drivers' championship.
+Markelov had only one point-scoring finish at Spa-Francorchamps, finishing the season 24th, twenty positions behind Evans in the drivers' championship.

 2015

 Markelov and Evans remained with Russian Time in 2015.
-Markelov took his first podium at Spa, when he started from the 22nd position on the grid.
+Markelov took his first podium at Spa-Francorchamps, when he started from the 22nd position on the grid.
 He made the progress in the championship to the thirteenth place, being more consistent, but he was still eight positions behind the Evans in the standings.

 2016

 Markelov continued to race with Russian Time in 2016, but this time he was joined in the team by Raffaele Marciello.
 Markelov claimed his first GP2 Series win in the feature race in Monaco, starting from the fifteenth starting position.
-But he wasn't stable as Marciello, finishing tenth in the drivers' championship.
+However, he was not as consistent as Marciello, finishing tenth in the drivers' championship.

 2017

 For the 2017 season, the GP2 Series was rebranded as the FIA Formula 2 Championship.
 While Markelov remained with Russian Time for his fourth consecutive season with the Dallara GP2/11 machinery, which was also the final year of use for the chassis in the championship, being joined by Luca Ghiotto.
 Markelov won the first race in the FIA Formula 2 Championship history.
-He also collected wins at Spielberg, Spa, Jerez and Abu Dhabi While it wasn't enough to prevent Charles Leclerc winning the drivers' championship, he brought the teams' championship to Russian Time with the help of Ghiotto.
+He also collected wins at Spielberg, Spa-Francorchamps, Jerez and Abu Dhabi While it wasn't enough to prevent Charles Leclerc winning the drivers' championship, he brought the teams' championship to Russian Time with the help of Ghiotto.